 The weather in Iceland in November

 The numbers might look mild and not too scary, but keep in mind Iceland is an island and we only live on the coastline.
-Your travels are also most likely only on along the coast SO this makes for wind, breeze, whatever you wish to call it.
-This makes -1 °c feel like -15 °c and this is important to remember.
+Your travels are also most likely only going to be along the coast so it’s likely going to be quite windy.
+This makes -1 °C feel like -15 °C and this is important to remember.

 About 8 – 5 hours of daylight

-Average temperature is between -1.3 °c (about 29.7 Fahrenheit) and 3.4 °c (about 38 Fahrenheit)
+The average temperature is between -1.3 °c (about 29.7 Fahrenheit) and 3.4 °c (about 38 Fahrenheit)

 How to dress for the weather in Iceland in December